8 Must-Visit Hawk Migration Hotspots

 Hawk Ridge attracts visitors from more than 40 countries to witness raptor migration.
 Owned by the city of Duluth and managed by the Hawk Ridge Bird Observatory, the site features a main overlook on Skyline Parkway at the western tip of Lake Superior.

 Most raptors avoid large bodies of water, so when they reach Lake Superior, they congregate along the lakeshore and outlying bluffs.
+As the birds of prey come around the lake, they fly right past Hawk Ridge, making this an ideal location for a hawk watch.
+Like many of the hawk watches in the eastern US, this site gets an incredible number of broad-winged hawks!
 Researchers count an average of 76,000 birds of prey each season and band about 3,000 of them annually.

 5. Cape May Bird Observatory, New Jersey

 Cape May, a peninsula bordered by Delaware Bay and the Atlantic Ocean, serves as a natural funnel for migrating raptors.
 An average of 17 species are counted here from September through November.
 After a cold front passes, spotters may see large flights of sharp-shinned hawks, sometimes numbering in the hundreds to thousands.
 Other stars here include red-tailed hawks, peregrine falcons, osprey and northern harriers.